-A number of former bus and tram shelters have been moved or demolished for roadworks (eg: at the Normanby Five-ways).
+A number of former bus and tram shelters have been moved or demolished for road works (eg. at the Normanby Five-ways).
 Those that remain provide an attractive shady shelter for bus passengers and make an aesthetic contribution to the streetscape.
-This shelter is still in use by bus passengers on the Butterfield Road route.
+The shelter on Kennedy Terracer is no longer officially in use.
+On the inside of the structure, a notice has been placed by the Brisbane City Council.
+It reads: